Sad girl on her couch looking at her phone in the dark representing Long Distance Relationship Breakup

 Divorce counseling for breakup recovery is a great option, like many of our Denver therapists would tell you, but let’s talk about the period before that final stage of ending a long-distance relationship.

 Lots of great articles and podcasts exist for people in long-distance relationships about how to improve their relationships or maintain their connections.
+I’ve worked with many couples in long-distance couples therapy and I know that it’s possible to heal and strengthen your relationship, no matter the miles between you.
 However, today, I want to talk about a side of long-distance relationships that usually gets less attention–how to know when it’s time to let go, and how to move on once you’ve made that decision.
 A long-distance breakup comes with its own trials and tribulations that fall outside the realm of ‘standard’ relationships, and I am here to talk about just that.

 …[B]eing in a long-distance relationship requires more intentionality to help each partner feel loved and cherished.